 Ask your doctor for a referral

 The program requires a doctor referral.
-Our team will consult with your doctor and evaluate your health to make sure the program is appropriate for you.
+Our team will consult with an individual’s doctor and evaluate their health to make sure the program is appropriate

 Girard Medical Center